Asociación de Guías y Scouts de Chile

 Development of the Movement

 Guiding began in Chile in 1913 when a Girl Guide company was started in Rancagua and registered with the Scout Association of Chile.
 Brownie, Guide and Ranger companies were set up throughout the country under the auspices of the Scout Association, and activities were mostly carried out in schools with teachers acting as leaders.

-In 1953 the Guides formed a separate Association, the Asociación de Guías de Chile, and in 1960 it was officially recognized as a national institution of Chile.
-In the mid-1960s a female section developed within the Federación de Scouts Católicos, and following an agreement for joint action in 1971, these girls were integrated into the Asociación de Guías de Chile in 1974.
+In 1953 the Guides formed a separate Association, the Asociación de Guías de Chile, and in 1960 it was officially recognised as a national institution of Chile.
+In the mid-1960's a female section developed within the Federación de Scouts Católicos, and following an agreement for joint action in 1971, these girls were integrated into the Asociación de Guías de Chile in 1974.